hariclerry/mediawiki/tests/playwright/Report.md

 ## Summary

-Statistics show that Playwright is a better alternative tool over WebdriverIO in terms of speed.
-However, WebdriverIO seems to be a great tool given that it keeps evolving, new and modern features are being added to it and the community is still vibrant and supportive.
+As of the above statistics and comparison, Playwright is a better alternative tool over WebdriverIO in terms of speed.
+However, WebdriverIO is a great tool given that it keeps evolving, new and modern features are being added to it and the community is still vibrant and supportive.
+With the recent release of [WebdriverIO v7](https://webdriver.io/blog/2021/02/09/webdriverio-v7-released/) which has some great feature update, and the fact that WebdriverIO incorporates a framework like Puppeteer as second automation driver tool makes WebdriverIO a powerful test automation framework.
+There is also a potential integration with Playwright in the near future.
 As of the time of the evaluation, there are no plans to switch to a different test automation framework but this could change in the future.

 ## Acknowledgement